polistern/pboted_docs/docs/docs/tutorials/addressbook.md

 # AddressBook

 This feature allows you to use short names when forming letters by third-party applications (currently, when using the SMTP protocol).

 This feature is most useful for sending emails from applications that expect usual email addresses.

 ## Usage

+!!! warning "Warning"

+    Do not edit `addressbook.txt` file while **pboted** is running as it will be overwritten.

-First you need to fill in file `addressbook.txt` in pboted data directory (usually it is `/var/lib/pboted/addressbook.txt` or `~/.pboted/addressbook.txt`).
+First you need to fill in file `addressbook.txt` in **pboted** data directory (usually it is `/var/lib/pboted/addressbook.txt` or `~/.pboted/addressbook.txt`).
 For example:

 ```